Peter Leeds Penny Stocks Facebook

 In many cases, a growing industry or field simply gives rise to more competitors.
 If the number of people entering old age homes per month doubled or tripled, there would be an increase in companies offering locations/accommodations, as much as there would be an increase in business from existing players in the sector.

-9. Stock brokers know the best stocks to invest in.
+9. Stock brokers know the best (penny) stocks to invest in.

-They often have very educated, and very good opinions, but they do not know the best stocks to invest in just because they are in the field of investing.
+They often have very educated, very good opinions.
+However, they don't know the best stocks to invest in simply because they are in the industry.
 Stock brokers make a living facilitating transactions - their job is administrative, not analytical.

 If the technology is already well-known, as is the potential for the company, the shares may have already swelled in price.
-If it seems obvious that the company will do well, you may pay too much for shares, especially if you are not getting involved early, before the rest of the investment world.
+If it seems obvious that the penny stock will do well, you may pay too much for shares, especially if you are not getting involved very early.

 As well, it takes a lot more than a good technology or idea to make a company run, and subsequently to build shareholder value.